auino/reddit-macos-background/README.md

 # reddit-macos-background
-Easily set Reddit pictures from a specific subreddit as background for your macOS host
+Easily set Reddit pictures from a specific subreddit as desktop background for your machine

-Easily set your Mac background to a random image on 500px website

 ### Description ###